Groopit Getting Started Guide

 - Email – From People, tap Invite and enter their email address.
 Customize the introductory message, if applicable.
 Groopit will take care of the links and sending the message.

 - Via link – Use the friendly link in all your communications.

 Accept join requests: If your group is private, every person who wants to join will require approval.
 Organizers will receive an email when people request to join.
 Pending join requests will appear for organizers under People.
 Tap ✔to approve and 🗶 to ignore.

 Troubleshoot invitations: Sometimes invitations wind up in junk or spam folders.
 If a person you have invited to the group is unable to find their invitation, have them check their junk or spam folder for a message from firstname.lastname@example.org.
 Users should add email@example.com and firstname.lastname@example.org to their safe-sender list to make sure they receive all emails, announcements and other communication.

 Encourage contributors to download the Groopit app: Make it easy for everyone to provide real-time data and self-directed actions in the moment with the Groopit app.
 It’s available for Apple and Android devices.

-Add another Organizer: Organizers are the only members who can add or remove members, change settings, create and edit report forms, edit reports, and download data.
+Add another Organizer: Organizers are the only members who can add or remove members, change settings, create and edit Data Models, edit reports, and download data.
 You may want to add organizer permissions for another member of the team so they can provide backup if you aren’t available.